aniketh008/Voice-Assistant-using-AI/README.md

 - Tells you the current time.
 - Play you a song on VLC media player.
 - Tells you latest news feeds.
-- Tells you about almost anything you ask.
+- Tells you about almost anything you ask

 ## Installation